nextapps-de/mikado/README.md

     <tr></tr>
     <tr>
         <td><b>recycle</b></td>
         <td>When enabled all dom elements which are already rendered will be re-used (recycled) for the next render task.
 This performs better, but it may produce issues when manual dom manipulations was made which are not fully covered by the template.
-Whe enabled make sure to use the <a>Virtual DOM Manipulation</a> helpers.</td>
+Alternatively use the <code>keyed</code> strategy, which limits recycling of components by matching the same data key (e.g. ID).</td>
         <td>false</td>
     </tr>
     <tr></tr>